-Welcome to the 115th edition of the Playful Math Education Blog Carnival — a smorgasbord of links to bloggers all around the internet who have great ideas for learning, teaching, and playing around with math from preschool to pre-college.
+Welcome to the 142nd edition of the Playful Math Education Blog Carnival — a smorgasbord of delectable tidbits of mathy fun.
+It’s like a free online magazine devoted to learning, teaching, and playing around with math from preschool to high school.

 Bookmark this post, so you can take your time browsing.

 Seriously, plan on coming back to this post several times.
 There’s so much playful math to enjoy!